code-dot-org/code-dot-org/SETUP.md

 ### For Code.org Staff

 Staff should see instructions for requesting AWS account access in our "Getting Started As A Developer" doc.
+Some functionality will not work on your local site without this, for example, some project-backed level types such as <https://studio.code.org/projects/gamelab>.
 ### For external contributors

 External contributors can supply alternate placeholder values for secrets normally retrieved from AWS Secrets Manager by creating a file named "locals.yml", copying contents from ["locals.yml.default"](locals.yml.default) and uncommenting following configurations to use placeholder values